Lyons, Illinois: Government

 Lyons is in Illinois's 4th congressional district.

-The United States Postal Service operates the Lyons Post Office at 7836 Ogden Avenue.
+The United States Postal Service operates the Lyons Post Office at 7836 West Ogden Avenue.

 Transportation

 Pace provides bus service on multiple routes connecting Lyons to destinations across the region.

 Education

 Lyons is served by the Lyons Elementary School District 103, which operates 5 elementary schools, two of which are in Lyons (Costello, and Robinson Elementary Schools).
 The other 3 schools are Home, Edison (Both in Stickney), and Lincoln, which is in Brookfield.
 Middle school students attend George Washington Middle School.

 High school students from Lyons attend J. Sterling Morton West High School, located in Berwyn.

 Lyons operates the Lyons Public Library at 4209 Joliet Avenue.